List of Teenage Mutant Ninja Turtles characters: Scratch

+In the toyline associated with the 1980s TV series, Scratch is a mutant cat in prison attire and a master of trickery who is allied with Shredder.
+He also has a sidekick named Jail Bird.

+In Tales of the Teenage Mutant Ninja Turtles, Scratch is a mutant cat in prisoner attire who is one of Shredder's mutant allies.

+In Teenage Mutant Ninja Turtles III: Radical Rescue, Scratch appears as the first boss.

+In the ongoing IDW Publishing comic series Teenage Mutant Ninja Turtles: Saturday Morning Adventures which is in the same continuity as the 80s series, Scratch is a mutant cat who is a majordomo for the Pantheon.

+Scratch appears in the Tales of the Teenage Mutant Ninja Turtles TV series, voiced by Fred Armisen.
+This version has a backstory similar to Old Hob.

 Savanti Romero

 Savanti Romero is a former servant of Lord Simultaneous and an enemy of Renet.
 He appears in the Mirage and IDW Comics.

 In the 2003 animated series, Romero is voiced by David Zen Mansley.
 He retains his Mirage backstory of being a transformed treacherous apprentice of Lord Simultaneous, and is first shown trying to capture the Time Scepter in Earth's Middle Ages.
 When foiled by the Turtles and Renet, Lord Simultaneous banished him further back in time to Earth's Cretaceous Period.
 Romero would serve as the main antagonist of the "Return of Savanti" two-parter in which he tries to avert the asteroid impact that would wipe out the dinosaurs, seeking to rule the Earth in a world where humanity never evolves.
 The Turtles and Renet once again defeated him, and this time Romero perished for good.

 In the 2012 series, Romero is voiced by Graham McTavish and is much more comedic than his 2003 counterpart.
 As with his previous incarnations, he is defeated by the Turtles and Renet in Earth's Middle Ages and banished to the Cretaceous Period.
 However, he makes his way back to the present and begins traveling through time to build an army of monsters, bringing in the likes of Count Dracula, the mummy of an unnamed Pharaoh, a werewolf named Vulko, and Frankenstein's monster.
 Romero enters a power struggle with Dracula who commands most of their forces, and agrees to an equal partnership with him.
 However, Dracula is killed during the final battle with the Turtles and Romero is returned to the Cretaceous Period, this time being killed by a dinosaur for good.